 Congratulations to this year's Billy Thorpe Scholarship finalists!
 Four Queensland songwriters have been selected from the incredible pool of talent that applied this year, and are now one step closer to the $10,000 prize.
 Winners will be announced at the 2020 Qld Music Awards, March 3.

 Cub Sport, Busby Marou, Jaguar Jonze and Order Sixty6 are all confirmed to perform at the 2020 Queensland Music Awards (QMAs), produced by QMusic and taking place on Tuesday 3 March at Brisbane’s Fortitude Music Hall.

 The 2020 Queensland Music Awards (QMAs), produced by QMusic and taking place on Tuesday 3 March 2020 at The Fortitude Music Hall, has unveiled an exciting new Major Award category with the Emerging Artist Of The Year Award.

 Open to all early-career Queensland musicians, entries are open now and close midnight, Thursday 24 October 2019.

-Applications are now open for the 2019 Billy Thorpe Scholarship, funded by the Queensland Government and administered by QMusic.
-Now in its 11th year, the award provides $10,000 for an emerging artist to record with an established producer, and receive career-planning advice from Chugg Entertainment.
-Apply before 12 November.
+The Award provides $10,000 for an emerging artist to record with an established producer and receive career-planning advice from Chugg Entertainment.

 The sold-out event was an incredible showcase of the contribution that music makes to Queensland’s cultural life, and the exceptional caliber of musicianship that the state has to offer to a worldwide audience.
 Check out the winners!